;

 If you have uncontrollable pain and recurring kidney stones it could be an indication of a bigger problem like kidney disease.

 If you’re wondering when to enlist the help of a kidney doctor and renal dietitian.
-It should be when you first notice a kidney stone symptom.
-They can provide medical advice based on your diagnosis and medical history.

 Check out this page to learn about our renal dietitians.
 For other dietitians, check out this page.

-Register for The Kidney Stone Nutrition School!
+Register for Kidney Stone Nutrition School

 Taught by renal dietitian, Melanie Betz, you’ll get straightforward guidance and information in this course all about calcium oxalate kidney stones.